-Sherry Levitan was one of the original pioneers in the field of third party reproductive law, and is now recognized as the leading surrogacy and fertility lawyer in Canada.
+Sherry Levitan was one of the original pioneers in the field of third party reproductive law, and is now recognized as a leading surrogacy and fertility lawyer in Canada.
+She also teaches (and learns from) the next generation of lawyers at the Lincoln Alexander School of Law.

 After graduating from Osgoode Hall Law School in 1984, she was called to the Bar of Ontario in 1986, and has been doing fertility and surrogacy law since 1991.
 Her law practice is exclusively devoted to this highly specialized area.

-Sherry regularly acts on behalf of intended parents who are trying to achieve a pregnancy with the assistance of sperm donoars, ovum donors, embryo donors or surrogates, and has also represented donors and surrogates.
-Over the past 20+ years, she has worked on over 2,000 surrogacy agreements and more than 1,000 egg donation agreements.
+Sherry regularly acts on behalf of intended parents who are trying to achieve a pregnancy with the assistance of sperm donors, ovum donors, embryo donors or surrogates, and has also represented donors and surrogates.
+Over the past 20+ years, she has worked on over 2,500 surrogacy agreements and more than 1,500 egg donation agreements.

 Her expertise includes: